-To acquire a visa and being in Spain for a while is mandatory to have an insurance policy.
-UCAM help and recommends insurance of Banco Santander made especially for foreign students.
+To acquire a visa, it is mandatory to have an insurance policy.
+UCAM recommends insurance of Banco Santander made especially for foreign students.

-For further information and get this insurance, please contact directly with Santander Bank.
+For further information and to obtain this insurance policy, please contact Santander Bank directly.

 As part of the European Monetary Union, Spain has introduced the Euro (€) as the country’s official and sole currency.
 Foreign currency can be exchanged in several changing bureaus throughout the city or at airports.
 Moreover, most credit cards allow the withdrawal of cash in the national currency from ATMs.